machine2learn/QGS/README.md

 # Gene annotation files

-The requires `--genes` command line option needs a gene annotation file in GTF -- Gene Transfer Format.
+The required `--genes` command line option needs a gene annotation file in GTF -- Gene Transfer Format.
 A description of this format can be found here: https://www.ensembl.org/info/website/upload/gff.html

 For our paper focussing on human genetics, we have used the annotations provided by [GENCODE](https://www.gencodegenes.org/).
 These can be downloaded from here: [ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/)